peterzuger/tlc5947-rgb-micropython/doc/format.md

 ## <<n>               push n onto the stack
 Each pattern, in its own data, has a stack it is a fixed 10 element array.
 This token can be used to push a value onto this stack.
-Wich means incrementing the stack pointer and setting the top of the stack to the specified value.
+Which means incrementing the stack pointer and setting the top of the stack to the specified value.